keep-starknet-strange/nori/README.md

-# rpc-proxy
+# Nori

+Nori (のり) - Derived from "Norikae" (乗り換え), meaning transfer or switch, this name reflects the idea of efficiently switching or balancing network requests, akin to a load balancer or router.

+It's essentially a fork of [Optimism proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd), adapted to work with Starknet.

-This tool implements `starknet-proxyd`, an RPC request router and proxy.
+This tool implements `nori`, an RPC request router and proxy.
 It does the following things:

 1. Whitelists RPC methods.
 2. Routes RPC methods to groups of backend services.